reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```
 The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layer.idx` file.
 The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.

-#### Jarmode to Extract The Layers
+#### Extracting The Layers Containing Dependencies

-We use a system property - `jarmode` set to value - `layertools` to launch the jar.
-It allows the bootstrap code to run something completely different from the application.
+We use a system property - `jarmode` set to value - `layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application.

 Let us launch our jar with a `layertools jar mode` system property:
 ```shell